netdisco/cumulus-netdisco-demo/README.md

 # Deploy Netdisco from Docker

-Finally you can amend the oob-mgmt-server node to run a Netdisco backend docker container connected to a database server on your worktation.
+Finally you can amend the oob-mgmt-server node to run the Netdisco backend docker container, connecting to a database on your worktation.

 See the sample Vagrantfile
 included, which can be copied to `~/.vagrant.d/` before destorying and